On Jiang's wavefront sets conjecture for representations in local Arthur packets: Abstract

 \section{Abstract}

-This note serves as an attempt towards the Jiang conjecture on the upper bound nilpotent orbits in the wavefront sets of representations in local Arthur packets of classical groups, which is a natural generalization of the well-known Shahidi conjecture, reflecting the relation between the structure of wavefront sets and the local Arthur parameters.
-Applying the character identities of local Arthur packets and the matching method of endoscopic liftings, we reduce the study of the upper bound to certain properties of the wavefront sets of the corresponding bi-torsor representations of general linear groups.
+This paper serves as an attempt towards the Jiang conjecture on the upper bound nilpotent orbits in the wavefront sets of representations in local Arthur packets of quasi-split classical groups, which is a natural generalization of the well-known Shahidi conjecture, reflecting the relation between the structure of wavefront sets and the local Arthur parameters.
+Applying the character identities of local Arthur packets and a matching method, we reduce the study of the upper bound to certain properties of the wavefront sets of the corresponding bi-torsor representations of general linear groups, which is implied by a recent result of Atobe and Ciubotaru for split classical groups when the residue characteristic is large.